 Bozeman a very expensive city.
 A local hotel recently charged $339 for a one night stay in late September.
 At one restaurant on Main Street a simple buffalo burger with coffee cost $20.13 (including tip).
 Watch where the locals go and you may find better deals.

 Travel tip: U.S. Highway 191 between Bozeman and West Yellowstone is a little hard to navigate.
 The highway is very curvy in places and is built in a narrow canyon.
 White crosses on the side of the road tell a story of tragedy for many motorists.
 U.S. Highway 287 to the west is a far better highway.

 West Yellowstone, Montana

 West Yellowstone, Montana (pop.
 1,353) is located near the West entrance to Yellowstone National Park.
 The Yellowstone IMAX Theater is one of the top attractions in this small village.
 IMAX theaters are internationally know for spectacular multi-media presentations.
 The IMAX experience gives one the sense and feeling of actually being there and involved in the action.
 IMAXs are very enjoyable for the entire family.

-West Yellowstone, Montana is a tourist’s paradise.
+West Yellowstone is a tourist’s paradise.
 Merchants sell quality merchandise of all kinds.
 There’s a better selection here than at other gateway cities near Yellowstone.
 Dining is a treat, too.
 And, no sales tax.

 The Grizzly and Wolf Discovery Center near the west entrance to Yellowstone National Park is very popular.
 The Center is home to several grizzly bears and a pack of gray wolves.
 Grizzly bears and gray wolves are seldom seen in the wild, so this is a wonderful opportunity to see North America’s most magnificent mammals.